paklids/rpi-terraform-rke/examples/README.md

 kubectl apply -f https://github.com/kadalu/kadalu/releases/download/0.7.7/kadalu-operator-rke.yaml
 ```

+Be patient while this gets setup.
+To confirm it is running check `kubectl get pods -n kadalu`

-Edit the `sample-storage-config.yaml` to meet your needs then lauch to present the PVC
+Edit the `sample-storage-config.yaml` to meet your needs then lauch - this will create & offer the PVC to the cluster

 ```
 kubectl apply -f sample-storage-config.yaml
 ```

+(this last command may take some time to complete - use `kubectl get pvc` & `kubectl describe pvc` to check)

 ## Using MetalLB to present services on a local network virtual IP address